 Dad: I’m doing well good.
 Fortunately, I haven’t lost my job to the COVID pandemic.
 A heard a lot of OFW lost their jobs amid pandemic and are forced to go back home.

-Player: Yeah, there are around 26,000 OFW returning this month.
+Player: Yeah, there are around 13,000 OFW returning this month.
 It’s sad how so much can change in so little time.

+Player: After their arrival they are required to undergo a 14-day facility-based quarantine.

-Dad: How’s your mom and brother holding up?
+Dad: By the way, how are your mom and brother holding up?
 I’ve been getting complaints about yours and Prince’s bickering.

 Player: The house has become more livelier than ever now that we have to stay home 24/7.